MailTape/MailTape-v1/_posts/2019-01-06-Cam-Maclean.md

 track3_link: 'https://mailtapesounds.s3.amazonaws.com/339/Track%203.mp3'
 track7_link: 'https://mailtapesounds.s3.amazonaws.com/339/Track%207.mp3'
 guestPic: guestPic339.jpg
+description: >-
+  This morning, we are embarking on a year filled with joy, love and surprises.
+  It shall also astonish us with many musical discoveries and auditory newness.
+  Our journey, headed by captain Cam Maclean, promises a Sunday filled with hope and sweetness.
 ---
 ![guestPic339.jpg](/img/guestPic339.jpg)
 <p id="introduction">This morning, we are embarking on a year filled with joy, love and surprises.
 It shall also astonish us with many musical discoveries and auditory newness.
 Our journey, headed by captain [Cam Maclean](https://atelierciseaux.bandcamp.com/album/cam-maclean-wait-for-love), promises a Sunday filled with hope and sweetness.